ykamel0/MBTA-Web-App-Project/instructions.md

 ### 3. Turning in Project

-1. Push your completed code and updated `README.md` to your GitHub repository (the repository where your team has been working).
+1. Push your completed code and updated `README.md` to your GitHub repository (the repository where your team has been working on).
 2. Submit the project's GitHub repository URL to Canvas.
 In the Canvas comment section, include the names of all team members. **Note: Each team member must submit on Canvas and add this comment.**

 ---